This is a past event.

 A lecture-performance by Bruno Latour and Frédérique Aït-Touati, in which the social and cosmic order is described as “heading towards an unparalleled political and economic collapse”, due to the climate crisis.

 Duration 60 min

-CONVERSATION AFTER THE PERFORMANCE AT 20:30
+CONVERSATION AFTER THE PERFORMANCE

 The Moving Earths show will be followed by a conversatio between Frédèrique Aït-Touati, Liliana Coutinho and Odete, BoCA resident artist for the 2021-2022 biennium.
 In English, no translation.

 Co-funded by the Creative Europe Programme of the European Union, following ACT - Art, Climate, Transition project